sunilson/Unidirectional-ViewModel/README.md

 ### Reflection

 If you don't want to save your state properties manually you can use the `UniDirectionalSavedStateViewModelReflection`.
 If you use this class, your State needs to be a data class.
 Then you need to annotate your state with `@PersistableState` and all properties that should be persisted with `@Persist`.
+All models annoted with `@Persist` need to be serializable so that they can be saved into the SavedStateHandle.
 The ViewModel will then automatically save and restore those properties for you.

 ```
 //property2 will be persisted over the application process death